 By 1987, the group had sputtered out.

-Mr. Morgan, Jonathan Morgan, a conservative undergraduate working with the group, asked its board members that fall in an internal memorandum is the issue the percentage of alumni children admitted or the percentage of minorities.
+Mr. Morgan, Jonathan Morgan, a conservative undergraduate working with the group, asked its board members that fall in an internal memorandum: is the issue the percentage of alumni children admitted or the percentage of minorities?

-I don't see the relevance in comparing the two, except in a racist context.
+I don't see the relevance in comparing the two except in a racist context.

 Mr. Morgan's memorandum and other records of concerned alumni are contained in the Library of Congress in the papers of William A. Rusher, a leader of the group and a former publisher of National Review.

-Those records and others at Mud Library at Princeton give no indication that Judge Alito, who sits on the United States Court of Appeals for the Third Circuit, was among the group's major donors.
+Those records and others at Mudd Library at Princeton give no indication that Judge Alito, who sits on the United States Court of Appeals for the Third Circuit, was among the group's major donors.

-He was not an active leader of the group, and two of his classmates who were involved, and Mr. Rusher said they didn't even remember his playing any role in the organization.
+And two of his classmates who were involved and Mr. Rusher said they didn't even remember his playing any role in the organization.

 And they wrote what I just read to you November 27th of last year.

-He wasn't an active leader of the group and two of his classmates who were involved, and Mr. Rusher said they didn't remember his playing any sort of role whatsoever.
+He wasn't an active leader of the group and two of his classmates who were involved.

 So this is all typical Democrat thuggery.